userspace-xdp/userspace-xdp/documents/l4lb-details.md

 To get the full points you are expected to go through step 0, and either step 1 or step 2 (i.e. implement the load balancer using one of the two technologies).
 You are more than welcome to do both step 1 and step 2 if you want for bonus points.

-### Step 0.1: Creating a Working Environment

-We provide a virtual machine image to use as a workstation similar to the previous exercises.
-You can build this VM with vagrant in the [vm-ubuntu-22.04](./vm-ubuntu-22.04/) folder or you can get the prebaked image from [here](https://imperiallondon-my.sharepoint.com/:u:/g/personal/mkogias_ic_ac_uk/EQtJ7o3jQC5JhEail1qXz1EBjTfLzwoiQ49xhrM4wo0grA?e=8acoij).

-We provide this VM for simplicity and avoid compilation bugs that have to do with the kernel and library versions.
-If you already work on Ubuntu 22.04 feel free to use your machine instead of the VM, but run the [vm-ubuntu-22.04/bootstrap.sh](./vm-ubuntu-22.04/bootstrap.sh) script to install the necessary dependencies.

-### Step 0.2: Basic Topology Setup
+### Basic Topology Setup

-Instead of using mininet, for this exercise you will manually setup the network topology using a [Linux bridge](https://wiki.linuxfoundation.org/networking/bridge) and [network namespaces](https://man7.org/linux/man-pages/man7/network_namespaces.7.html).
+Instead of using mininet, you will manually setup the network topology using a [Linux bridge](https://wiki.linuxfoundation.org/networking/bridge) and [network namespaces](https://man7.org/linux/man-pages/man7/network_namespaces.7.html).

 You are provided with the equivalent scripts to do so in the `scripts` [directory](./scripts).
 You are free to explore those scripts, but their exact functionality is beyond the scope of this project.